Disposable Food Service Ware Ordinance

 Exemptions are allowed for disposable food service ware made from aluminum, medical accommodations, healthcare facilities, and drive-through areas.
 See Ordinance Proposal Summary for exact details.

-The City developed a dedicated webpage to educate the community about single-use plastics in Fall 2019.
+Developed a dedicated webpage to educate the community about single-use plastics in Fall 2019.

-The City launched an online survey beginning in September 2019.
+Launched an online survey beginning in September 2019.

-The City conducted targeted outreach to 293 food facilities in October 2019.
+Conducted targeted outreach to 293 food facilities in October 2019.

-The City halted efforts to adopt the Ordinance in Spring 2020 due to the significant impacts the pandemic had on our business community.
+Halted efforts to adopt the Ordinance in Spring 2020 due to the significant impacts the pandemic had on our business community.

-The City hosted two online Sustainability Workshops for Businesses in partnership with Republic Services to provide education and answer questions related to Disposable Food Service Ware in November 2020.
+Hosted two online Sustainability Workshops for Businesses in partnership with Republic Services to provide education and answer questions related to Disposable Food Service Ware in November 2020.